meghprkh/blog/content/posts/C++03-Concepts.md

 Thus, *implicit concepts are almost as bad as not having any check at all*.
 Except maybe they can produce neater compiler errors (ignoring the case of overloading  based on concepts).

+Even if you had a 1000 different classes, writing 1000 more lines saying that a concept is implemented by them is better than implicit behaviour in my opinion.
+In most cases you will either have 1000 template specializations or some script generated code, and in both cases you only need to add one line.

 > What regex is to parsing, implicit concepts are to C++.

 And if explicit concepts are better and already implementable in C++03, why provide an abstraction where most developers will write error-prone code instead of providing syntax sugar for explicit concepts?